Uncle Nearest Premium Whiskey: History

 In 2017, a rezoning proposal was approved by the Bedford County board to accommodate a whiskey-themed business at the former Sand Creek Farms in Shelbyville, Tennessee.
 On September 14, 2019, the first phase of the Nearest Green Distillery opened, which included the Welcome House, a bottling house, a working horse and cattle farm, and the Toppy's Copper Skies Bar.
 It was the first distillery in the United States named after a Black person.

 After a year-long closure due to the COVID-19 pandemic, the distillery re-opened its doors on Juneteenth 2021, adding a single-barrel rickhouse, an improved Welcome Center and Family Tasting Room, a restaurant, a non-alcoholic speakeasy, and the Master Blender House.
 That month, the distillery purchased an additional 53 acres for further expansion, and announced plans to dedicate 100 acres to grow organic corn for its blends.

-On March 23, 2023, the distillery opened Humble Baron, a 202-seat entertainment venue featuring a 518-foot long horseshoe bar (designed by Death & Co.), named the longest in the world by the Guinness World Records.
+On March 23, 2023, the distillery opened Humble Baron, a 202-seat entertainment venue featuring a 518-foot-long horseshoe bar (designed by Death & Co.), named the longest in the world by the Guinness World Records.
 The distillery's second phase will complete with the future opening of the Still House.

 The company announced the purchase of an additional 109 acres in Shelbyville in May 2023.

-In 2025 Farm Credit Mid-America submitted a “Verified Complaint” against Uncle Nearest for breach of loan agreements adding up to over $108 million; the lawsuit alleges that the borrowers bought an estate on Martha’s Vineyard for $2 million and sold futures on their business at a discounted cost.
-The lawsuit was filed on 28 July 2025 in the US District Court for the Eastern District of Tennessee.
+In July 2025, Farm Credit Mid-America submitted a "Verified Complaint" in federal court against Uncle Nearest for breach of loan agreements in excess of $108 million.
+In response, the judge in the case placed the company in receivership.

+In March 2026, Fawn Weaver attempted to wrest control of Uncle Nearest back from Phillip Young, the court-appointed receiver, and she filed for Chapter 11 bankruptcy protection for the company.
+However, Farm Credit and the receiver sought to block the petition, and the court ruled against Weaver, with the judge dismissing the bankruptcy petition and affirming that the receiver would retain control of the company.Both Fawn and Keith Weaver were fired from Uncle Nearest on June 1, 2026.